Aarush-Goyal/linkedin-extension/README.md

 ## How to get started?

+Clone the repo on your local machine

+Try using this command : `git clone https://github.com/Aarush-Goyal/linkedin-bot.git`

-Add the chrome extension to your chrome browser from here.
+Add the chrome extension to your chrome browser

 Go on [Linkedin - My Network](https://www.linkedin.com/mynetwork/)